Meditations on Hoffman

 Claire Bleecker | Wednesday, February 19, 2014

-According to an article I read in the New York Times last week, the demand for heroine in the United States has risen 232 percent in the past four years.
+According to an article I read in the New York Times last week, the demand for heroin in the United States has risen 232 percent in the past four years.
 Just this past Christmas, a friend from my hometown told me that heroin “came in last year,” killed several kids we went to high school with and hasn’t left since.
-Then earlier this month, of one of the most talented actors of the 21st century was found dead in Greenwich Village with a needle in his arm.
+Then earlier this month, one of the most talented actors of the 21st century was found dead in Greenwich Village with a needle in his arm.

 The news of Philip Seymour Hoffman’s death disturbed me deeply.
 My friend and I used to say that when we finally attended the Oscars, Philip Seymour Hoffman would sit at our table so that we could all throw ice chips at Morgan Freeman together.
 How could such a brilliant man, so sensitive to the nuances of his characters, give into a drug that numbs you into oblivion?

 What I always liked most about Hoffman was his irreverence.
 His roles were not glamorous (I’m thinking here of Boogie Nights, his portrayal of a child-abusing priest or of the effeminate Truman Capote).
 You wouldn’t say he cared much for public sentiment.
 In 2009, he showed up to the Academy Awards wearing a beanie.